 You’ve probably heard website and social media professionals emphasize the term ‘keywords.’
 While keywords seem simple enough, I wanted to explain how they’re used so that you can choose the best ones for your social media profiles.

 Keywords are used in website, blog, and social media content as well as in profiles and headlines.
 Using keywords in your social content and descriptions is helpful in increasing your search engine optimization (SEO).
 By using keywords, you will increase the likelihood of someone finding you – rather than the competition – when searching for terms related to your business.
 Effective keywords are those that describe your business and what it does.
-An expert in seo toronto will be able to help you use strategic keywords f0r better SEO.
+An expert in SEO will be able to help you use strategic keywords f0r better SEO.

 The best way to determine keywords is to consider what the audience will be searching for and what you can offer.
 For example, if you own a local ice cream shop, an obvious keyword (or keyword grouping) would likely include “ice cream.”
 However, you might also want to include key word that relates to your location such as “Harrisburg, PA.”
 And maybe there’s a popular new flavor that is taking the ice cream business by storm.
 Using that flavor in your content and descriptions would make it more likely that people performing ice cream-related searches will find you.